mswhitby/classroom/_docs/classes/3rd.md

     <td align="left">Daily</td>
   </tr>

 </table>
 </details>

 > [!IMPORTANT]
 > Please reference the [Late Work Policy](https://github.com/mswhitby/classroom/blob/main/_docs/resources/late_work.md) for more information on cutoff dates.
 Assignments will not be accepted after the cutoff date.
+>
+> If you complete any missing work, you must email me at <dwhitby@judsonisd.org> to let me know.
+If you do not email me, I will not know you've made up work and your make-up work will not be graded.

 ****